hylander0/Iteedee.ApkReader/README.md

 Iteedee.ApkReader
 =================

-## This project is no longer being active supported.
-If there is an issue and would like to contribute, please submit a pull request
+## This project is no longer being actively supported.
+If there is an issue and would like to contribute please submit a pull request

 .NET library written in C# for reading/parsing APK manifest (AndroidManifest.xml) and resource data (Resources.arsc)